 Traffic Management Projects & Signal Modifications

-- Traffic Signal Interconnect & Upgrade - South of Hwy 78: Install fiber optic traffic signal interconnect system for 48 traffic signals, 16 Closed Circuit TV monitoring devices, controllers, and related communication equipment.
-The project will allow for optimized traffic signal timing and coordinating, and will improve safety and operation for traffic signals south of State Route 78.
-Work is scheduled to be completed by July, 2019
+- Traffic Signal Interconnect & Upgrade - Fiber optic traffic signal interconnect system was installed for traffic signals.
+The project allows for optimized traffic signal timing and coordinating, and will improve safety and operation for traffic signals.
+Completed.

 Slurry seal maintenance prolongs the life of existing street surfaces and helps minimize costly repairs and reconstruction later as the asphalt pavement degrades.
-This project placed asphalt slurry over existing paved roads in specific zones, rotating around the City and added a new surface to streets that have been reconstructed over the past several years.
+This project places asphalt slurry over existing paved roads in specific zones, rotating around the City and added a new surface to streets that have been reconstructed over the past several years.
 The slurry seal will also help prevent cracking of the existing paved surface.
 The project locations are identified by the City’s Pavement Management System.
 The work was primarily performed on residential streets.
-The project began in fall, 2018 and was completed in early 2019.
-List of street in Zone 1 and Zone 3.